spatie/laravel-cookie-consent/README.md

 When the user clicks "Allow cookies" a `laravel_cookie_consent` cookie will be set and the dialog will be removed from the DOM.
 On the next request, Laravel will notice that the `laravel_cookie_consent` has been set and will not display the dialog again

+## Refuse button

+If you want to add a refuse button to the dialog, you can enable the option in the config file.
+When the user clicks "Refuse non-essential cookies" a `laravel_cookie_consent` cookie will be set with the value of `0`

 ## Customising the dialog texts

 If you want to modify the text shown in the dialog you can publish the lang-files with this command: